Yuanyuan4666/A2A/draft-yang-nmrg-a2a-nm.md

 significant divergence.
 Different vendors implement different YANG models such as IETF YANG, Openconfig YANG, Vendor specific YANG.
 Some vendors only partially support standard Network management protocols while other vendors might choose non-standard network management protocol or telemetry protocol such as gNMI {{?I-D.openconfig-rtgwg-gnmi-spec}}, gRPC {{?I-D.kumar-rtgwg-grpc-protocol}}.
-Without standard protocol or open programmable framework with multi-vendors integration drivers, integration various different data models and management protocols and allowing quickly adapt to different device are still big challenges.
+Without standard protocol or open programmable framework with multi-vendors integration drivers, integration various different data models and management protocols and allowing to quickly adapt to different device are still big challenges.
 The same challenge is applied to multi-domain heterogeneous environment.

 ## Static Data Format or Data Model for Management Interface, Unable to Adapt to the Speed of Service Roll Out

 The IETF is currently working on and also publishing a set of YANG models for network service configuration.
 Network Service configurations are built from a combination of network element and protocol configuration, but are specified to service users in more abstract terms, which enables service agility to speed service creation and delivery and allows the deployment of innovative new services across networks.
-However Network service model provide static interface with a fixed, unchanging format, it is unable to adapt to new service requirements, e.g., when some new service attributes are introduced and correlated with the specific network service model A or knowledge graph B using RDF, it is hard to expose these new attributes or capability through the same management interface which is using network service model A.
+However Network service models provide static interface with a fixed, unchanging format, it is unable to adapt to new service requirements, e.g., when some new service attributes are introduced and correlated with the specific network service model A or knowledge graph B using RDF, it is hard to expose these new attributes or capability through the same management interface which is using network service model A.